The Corporate Immigration Review: Panama

-Some permits allow the foreign national workers to apply for permanent residence, such as the 10 or 15 per cent permits, but these workers must renew their work permit annually for 10 years after they received their permanent residence, at which time they can apply for a permanent work permit.
+Some permits allow foreign national workers to apply for permanent residence, such as the 10 or 15 per cent permits, but these workers must renew their work permit annually for 10 years after they have received their permanent residence, at which time they can apply for a permanent work permit.

-The only permit that grants a permanent work permit for the first application is the Friendly Nations visa.
+The only permit that grants a permanent work permit for the first application is the friendly nations visa.

 Other special permits, such as the MHQ permit, grant a permanent work permit after five years of residence, after the employment relationship is terminated.

 Investors, skilled migrants and entrepreneurs